-The verb beat in (4) takes an ergative and an absolutive argument, and has a slot for the agreement marker.
-The ergative argument is specified as F in (4a) and PL in (4b), whereas the absolutive one as M in (4a) and F in (4b).
-The adverb hani-cM 'here' carries the noun class features of the absolutive argument.
+The verb 'beat' in (4) takes ergative and absolutive arguments and has a slot for the agreement marker.
+The ergative argument is specified as F in (4a) and PL in (4b), whereas the absolutive one is specified as M in (4a) and F in (4b).
+The adverb hani-CM 'here' carries the noun class features of the absolutive argument.

-Examples (5a) and (5b) illustrate non-interrogative and interrogative directional adverbs $hani < c_M > e$ 'here' and $ki < c_M > e$ 'where to'.
+Examples (5a) and (5b) illustrate noninterrogative and interrogative directional adverbs, hani < CM > e 'here' and ki < CM > e 'where to'.
 In both cases, the adverb contains a noun class suffix covarying with the noun class of the absolutive argument.